Lartu/lapl/README.md

         // Also each block has its own scope.
     }

-    // When variable is assigned a value within a block, if the variable DID NOT
+    // When a variable is assigned a value within a block, if the variable DID NOT
     // already exist in an outer scope, the variable will be defined only
     // for the current scope.
     {